ethyi/webcheckers1/docs/DesignDoc.md

 ![The WebCheckers Web Interface Statechart](swen261astatechart.png)

-> _Provide a summary of the application's user interface.
-Describe, from
-> the user's perspective, the flow of the pages in the web application._
+> This statechart shows all possible states that the user web interface can be in.
+From no connection to signin, to playing games, the HTTP verbs between states show how each view interacts with eachother.
+The flow of states clearly indicate predictive and deterministic manners of players, accounting for potential errors when navigating the pages.

 ### UI Tier
 > _Provide a summary of the Server-side UI tier of your architecture.